PLXIV/DCGAN_anime_generator/README.md

 Anime avatar generator using DCGAN.
 Not finished, since multiple tests are still required to be done, but it starts to generate things that looks like anime faces.

-Best results so far with 2000 training steps:
+Best results so far after 2000 epochs:

 ![alt text](https://github.com/PLXIV/DCGAN_anime_generator/blob/master/results_images/best_results_sofar.jpg)